 The recipe included in this post includes directions for stovetop cooking of your onions but if you want to jumpstart them, try making them first in your pressure cooker and then following the rest of the steps according to the recipe that follows at the bottom of the page.

 While I will often use less expensive Swiss cheese when I make French Onion Soup, I luckily happened to actually have Gruyere in my fridge and it does add something extra delicious and nutty.
-Still, by all means use Swiss too if that’s what you prefer or have on hand; it will be great.
+Still, by all means use Swiss too if that’s what you prefer or have on hand; it will be great in a French Onion Galette.

 True confession?
 I’ve made this a couple of times and while I seriously love a ‘from scratch’ dough, I don’t always use them.
 I’m sure the pie dough police would have my head but I like blending a bit of convenience with something homemade so I always keep a package of Pillsbury’s Pie dough discs in my fridge.